FAQs: Chapter 11 Bankruptcy Cases

 Creditor Vote and Feasibility.
 The final goal of a Chapter 11 bankruptcy is confirmation of a plan.
 Bankruptcy Code §1129 sets out a list of criteria that the plan must meet, as determined by the court.
 From a practical perspective, the two most important criteria are:

-- achieving the approval of the required creditors, by number and amount of claim, which is a combination of negotiating around objections, or overriding them through specific application of the Bankruptcy Code; and
+- Achieving the approval of the required creditors, by number and amount of claim, which is a combination of negotiating around objections, or overriding them through the specific application of the Bankruptcy Code; and